adepthub/adepthub-ext/concepts.md

 The benefits of Adepts resolution engine is that it is very regular (no exceptions to the rules), yet flexible.

 Other benefits is that it maps better to many "corner-cases" seen regularly in dependency management.
 An example is circular dependencies, commonly (but not exclusively) seen in bootstrapped libraries.
 For Ivy/Maven this quickly becomes hairy: which version should override the other in such a setting?
 What if something else overrides the version as well?
-What came first, which will version should be used?
+What came first, which version should be used?
 In Adept, this issue is non-existent: either exactly one variant is resolved or it is not.
 If a transitive, circular requirement adds constraints, making it over-constrained then the result is over-constrained.
 If not, we know which variant(s) remain as candidate(s) and continue.

 #### Lockfile